 By the time you stop at Jökulsárlón in the late afternoon, the tour buses will be long gone making the visit to the glacier lagoon a much more pleasant one.
 You still even have time to take a zodiac or amphibian boat tour to get an up close look at the icebergs and possibly some seals that like to sun themselves on the icebergs.

-Today there’s time for one last Icelandic adventure before you head to the airport for an early afternoon flight.
+Finish off your Iceland in 5 days itinerary by making time for one last Icelandic adventure before you head to the airport for an early afternoon flight.
 And it’s one so unique that Iceland is the only place in the world that you can do it.

-After trekking for 3 kilometers across a lava field, you’ll descend 120 meters (394 feet) in to down in to the magma chamber of the dormant Thrihnukagigur Volcano.
+After trekking for 3 kilometers across a lava field, you’ll descend 120 meters (394 feet) down in to the magma chamber of the dormant Thrihnukagigur Volcano.
 It last erupted in the 2nd century BC and it’s the only place in the world where you can actually stand inside a magma chamber and observe the colors the magma leaves behind.

 After the visit exploring inside the volcano, you warm up with either traditional Icelandic soup or a vegetarian version and coffee or tea, before making the 3 kilometer trek back to the car park.
 You can actually make the trek back on your own anytime after your visit.